 In markets that are ready to accept it, and with the appropriate financial support, a permanent connection is the solid base on which a provider can build an Equipment-as-a-Service (EaaS) offering.

-Such an offering will certainly also include enhanced support and maintenance.
+Such an offering will certainly also include Data-driven Proactive Maintenance, at least.

-Furthermore, if the metric for calculating price is not just usage but an outcome (e.g. availability or performance), the service will also include the characteristics of outcome-based contracts.
+Furthermore, if the metric for calculating price is not just usage (Pay-per-use) but an outcome (e.g. Pay-per-availability or Pay-per-performance), the service will also include the characteristics of Data-driven Outcome-based Contracts.